 Book Proposals: Making a Good First Impression - with Amy Green

-Book Proposals - Making a good first impression There is no one right way to go about proposing marriage—but there are several wrong ways (I’m looking at you, Mr. Collins from Pride and Prejudice, and you St. John Rivers from Jane Eyre).
+There is no one right way to go about proposing marriage—but there are several wrong ways (I’m looking at you, Mr. Collins from Pride and Prejudice, and you St. John Rivers from Jane Eyre).
 A proposal might be big and flashy with a ton of effort behind it, or it might be simple and heartfelt.
 But here are a few things it shouldn’t be:

 Wordy.